kwang1012/SREGym/README.md

 ### How to add new problems to AIOpsLab?

-Similar to applications, AIOpsLab provides a default [list of problems](/aiopslab/orchestrator/problems/registry.py) to evaluate agents.
+Similar to applications, AIOpsLab provides a default [list of problems](/aiopslab/conductor/problems/registry.py) to evaluate agents.
 However, as a developer you can add new problems to AIOpsLab and design them around your applications.

 Each problem in AIOpsLab has 5 components:
 1. *Application*: The application on which the problem is based.
 2. *Task*: The AIOps task that the agent needs to perform.
- Currently we support: [Detection](/aiopslab/orchestrator/tasks/detection.py), [Localization](/aiopslab/orchestrator/tasks/localization.py), [Analysis](/aiopslab/orchestrator/tasks/analysis.py), and [Mitigation](/aiopslab/orchestrator/tasks/mitigation.py).
+ Currently we support: [Detection](/aiopslab/conductor/tasks/detection.py), [Localization](/aiopslab/conductor/tasks/localization.py), [Analysis](/aiopslab/conductor/tasks/analysis.py), and [Mitigation](/aiopslab/conductor/tasks/mitigation.py).
 3. *Fault*: The fault being introduced in the application.
 4. *Workload*: The workload that is generated for the application.
 5. *Evaluator*: The evaluator that checks the agent's performance.

-To add a new problem to AIOpsLab, create a new Python file in the [`problems`](/aiopslab/orchestrator/problems) directory, as follows:
+To add a new problem to AIOpsLab, create a new Python file in the [`problems`](/aiopslab/conductor/problems) directory, as follows:

 1. **Setup**.
 Import your chosen application (say `MyApp`) and task (say `LocalizationTask`):

     ```python
     from aiopslab.service.apps.myapp import MyApp
-    from aiopslab.orchestrator.tasks.localization import LocalizationTask
+    from aiopslab.conductor.tasks.localization import LocalizationTask
     ```

 2. **Define**.
 To define a problem, create a class that inherits from your chosen `Task`, and defines 3 methods: `start_workload`, `inject_fault`, and `eval`: